delthas/SWRSToys/README.md

 ### ForceWindowedFullscreen

-Resizes the game window to the size of your screen.
+Resizes the game window to the size of your screen, including covering your taskbar.
 Currently if you have a 16:9 monitor you'll still be able to see behind the window.

 There are no options to configure.
 Not compatible with SokuEngine.